alphagov/forms-runner/README.md

 For now, to test the API integration, you will also need to run the [API service](https://github.com/alphagov/forms-api).

+#### Using Redis based sessions (optional)

+Redis sessions can be enabled by providing the redis connection URL in the environment variable `REDIS_URL`

 ## Configuration and deployment

 TODO: Add these details once we've got our deployment running.